'Greatest of all time': Pelé as described by his peers – KION546

 By The Associated Press

-Superlatives from some of soccer’s greats and others about Pelé, who died Thursday in Brazil at age 82:
+Pele has been praised over the decades by everyone from world leaders to artists.
+Here are superlatives from over the years about Pele, who died Thursday in Brazil at age 82:

 “To watch him play was to watch the delight of a child combined with the extraordinary grace of a man in full.” — Nelson Mandela.